Huzaifa-Khan-Official/reactfolio/README.md

 3. **Create a `.env` File**
    Create a `.env` file in the root of the project.
 Copy the variables from the provided `.env.local` file into this newly created `.env` file and adjust them as needed for your environment.

+   To get the env variables, make account on emailjs.com

 4. **Start the Development Server**
    Start the React development server with the following command:
    ```bash